Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-2/Creating-text-with-the-echo-command/Creating-text-with-the-echo-command.md

 👉🏾 today.txt - Name of the file we want to create

+👉🏾 ls -l | grep today - lists the contents of the directory in the long listing format and searches for any filename with the word "today" in it.

 &nbsp;

 🚨🚨 Also note that only using 1 redirect symbol ">" will either create a new file OR overwrite an exsisting file.
 If you already have a file created and you use the echo command along with only 1 ">" symbol, the contents of the file will get replaced with whatever the output of the echo command is. 🚨🚨